 The essence is the same, it’s just the emphasis on the actor which differs.
 It’s the framing and of course this is what all this is about.
-While the “user story” metaphor works halfway for the initial stage of a requirement or as a “reminder” I find it completely inappropriate for its final stage when it has to be complete and consistent.
+While the “user story” metaphor works halfway for the initial stage of a requirement or as a “reminder” I find it completely inappropriate for its final stage when it has to be complete and consistent (which a „traditional“ requirement is expected to be).
 And how do you call a feature-rich software?
 Storyful?

 Maybe user stories aim too high or they were just migrated to an environment much too different from the initial one (extreme programming).
 Extreme programming is a development method for situations with great uncertainties, small teams and on-site customers.
 Software which is born out of a close relationship between customer and developer can work with reminders.
-A developer can build upon the customer’s stories.
+A developer can build upon the customer’s stories (it might become difficult though to pass on the knowledge when a developer leaves the company).
 But in a much more formalized Scrum context where as a developer your contact to the outside world is a product owner the benefit of the story metaphor is, in my opinion, highly doubtful.